 - Female unemployment will be reduced by 10 percent by 2015

 Progress on Aid Effectiveness

 Egypt adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 Although some progress has been made toward donor harmonization, alignment and mutual accountability, improvements are needed in local ownership, namely in identifying national priorities, and results-based monitoring frameworks.

-The Government of Egypt and donors have recently developed the Cairo Agenda for Action on Aid Effectiveness (PDF, 189 KB, 7 pages), which addresses these concerns.
+The Government of Egypt and donors have recently developed the Cairo Agenda for Action on Aid Effectiveness, which addresses these concerns.

 - Established 20 business development service providers within existing non-governmental organizations in 10 governorates, who now serve more than 4,000 clients annually, reaching a total of 22,000 enterprises (micro, small, and medium- sized) including 7,000 women-led enterprises

 - Created 2,217 jobs (60 percent for women) as a result of the business development services provided to micro, small and medium-sized enterprises